Démystifions le végétarisme et ses nutriments à consommer

 The different types of vegetarianism

-Ovo-lacto-vegetarianism : Ovo-lacto-vegetarians exclude meat, poultry, fish and seafood from their diet, but consume eggs and dairy products.
+Lacto-ovo vegetarianism : Ovo-lacto-vegetarians exclude meat, poultry, fish and seafood from their diet, but consume eggs and dairy products.

-lacto-vegetarianism : Lacto-vegetarians exclude meat, poultry, fish, seafood and eggs from their diet, but consume dairy products.
+Lacto-vegetarianism : Lacto-vegetarians exclude meat, poultry, fish, seafood and eggs from their diet, but consume dairy products.

 Ovo-vegetarianism : ovo-vegetarians exclude meat, poultry, fish, seafood and dairy products from their diet, but consume eggs.

-Nutrients to watch
+Nutrients to monitor

-Vitamins to watch out for
+Vitamins to monitor

 Vitamin B12

-This vitamin is found almost exclusively in foods of animal origin.
-However, it is also found in certain plant-based products fortified with vitamin B12.
-This is particularly the case for fortified nutritional yeast and fortified vegetable drinks, such as soy or rice milk.
-For types of vegetarianism that include meat, poultry, fish, seafood, eggs, or dairy products on a daily basis, vitamin B12 deficiencies are generally not a concern.
-For individuals who consume enough products fortified with vitamin B12 on a daily basis, deficiencies are also not an issue.
-However, if the quantities consumed are insufficient, it is also possible to take a supplement to meet vitamin B12 needs. (you can find some in theTotal Defense by ATP Lab)
+This vitamin is found almost exclusively in animal-derived foods.
+However, it is also present in some plant-based products fortified with vitamin B12.
+This is notably the case for fortified nutritional yeast and fortified plant-based beverages, such as soy or rice milk.
+For types of vegetarianism that include meat, poultry, fish, seafood, eggs or dairy products on a daily basis, vitamin B12 deficiencies are generally not a concern.
+For individuals who consume sufficient B12-fortified products daily, deficiencies are also not an issue.
+However, if the amounts consumed are insufficient, it is also possible to take a supplement to meet vitamin B12 needs. (you can find it in these supplements: the Pure B Complex by XPN World, and the Methyl Syner-B by ATP Lab.)

 Vitamin D

-Minerals to watch out for
+Minerals to monitor

 The iron